 NYLIFE Insurance Company of Arizona ("the Company"), a direct, wholly-owned subsidiary of New York Life Insurance Company ("New York Life"), is domiciled in the state of Arizona, and was established to engage in the life insurance and annuity business.
-The Company currently services a ten-year guaranteed term life insurance product, which was sold through New York Life's agency force.
-The Company stopped sales of this product in 2011.
+The Company services a ten-year guaranteed term life insurance product, which was sold through New York Life's agency force until 2011.
+During 2023, the Company began offering two new products, level convertible term and yearly renewable term.